Joel-Butler/wiki-js-replica/Platform/Design.md

 The second does not have this limitation but at the point where cut-over occurs there is a brief disruption of network connectivity.

 Having no need for a more complex routed solution, and with only 3 worker nodes the first option is sufficient for this deployemnt.

+**Update**: After scaling up to 5 nodes, I needed to expand to use a second gigabit switch in order to have sufficient network ports to keep everything attached.
+MetalLB held up as expected.
+The Layer 2 implementation appears to be a quite robust and simple solution for any cluster with a single layer 2 architecture (i.e. all worker nodes behind a router on a single switched network).

 ## Ingress
 I've settled on Nginx as my preferred ingress controller for now.
 Envoy based solutions look promising but I'm yet to see good coverage across ARM devices.